johnston9/shot-caller-production/README.md

 [Back to Table of Content](#table-of-content)

 ## Testing
-- For the complete coverage of Fearures, User Stories and lighthouse testing see go to the Testing page.
+- For the complete coverage of Features, User Stories and Lighthouse testing go to the Testing page.
 [Testing](/TESTING.md)

 All functionality was tested as it was being built to ensure there were no errors, that it did what it was meant to do and that all database errors were handled correctly.